-One quick note before we begin: If you need your manuscript converted to an epub, PublishDrive can do it for you!
+One quick note before we begin: If you need your manuscript converted to an EPUB or MOBI, PublishDrive can do it for you!
 Simply save your manuscript as a DOCX file and then head to our free ebook converter.
 (We also offer free ebook conversion at the book upload process within the platform).

 |2||Ebook writing software|

 (The article was updated on March 19, 2019.)

 When it comes to writing software, most writers still swear by Scrivener.
 We already have an article on what we liked and didn’t like about it.
 But writing a book is a hard physical labor.
 You’ll have to sit in front of the computer for hours at a time.
 It is slow and needs your full, undivided attention.
 Thankfully, there is a way around it.
 More and more professional writers decide to dictate their books: there are several software solutions able to do the job for you.
 This saves you from getting repetitive pain injury by the time you reach page 50, even if you can’t afford a secretary.
 Dictating your novel can be a great way to speed up the writing process and let your thoughts go relatively free – if it works well.
 What is the best dictation software to use?